The Skagit Eagle Festival takes place in January, with events every weekend

 All about Anacortes

 Situated on the most accessible island in the San Juan archipelago, Anacortes is a thriving seaside town.
-Come see for yourself with the help of our five sample itineraries below.
-They’re great for visiting solo or with a group and can be mixed and matched to fit your personal schedule.
-For additional information on activities, phone our Visitor Center, (360) 293-3832, located at 819 Commercial Avenue.
+Come see for yourself with the help of five sample itineraries - great for solo or group travel.
+For more information on activities, phone our Visitor Center, (360) 293-3832, located at 819 Commercial Avenue.
 We look forward to seeing you soon.

 Ride the Ferries

 Whether you’re traveling to the San Juan Islands for a wedding, family reunion, group vacation, or other group event, Washington State Ferries (WSF) wants to make your travel convenient, easy and predictable from Anacortes.
 As part of that effort, they have implemented a new reservation system.